drupalgrupal/SQL/SQL Server Transaction Log Forensics Lab/README.md

 The script uses dynamic batches so the new database can be created before its objects are compiled, while keeping one outer error handler.
 Doubled single quotes inside those batches are T-SQL string escaping, not characters to paste into a standalone query.

-For default-backup-path discovery, SQL Server 2019 and later use `SERVERPROPERTY('InstanceDefaultBackupPath')`, whose version availability is documented by [Microsoft](https://learn.microsoft.com/en-us/sql/t-sql/functions/serverproperty-transact-sql).
-On SQL Server 2017 for Windows, the script uses the instance-aware `BackupDirectory` registry lookup illustrated by [MSSQLTips](https://www.mssqltips.com/sqlservertip/1966/function-to-return-default-sql-server-backup-folder/).
-If automatic discovery is unavailable, including on SQL Server 2017 for Linux, specify `@BackupDirectory` explicitly.

 ## What the scenarios teach

 | Scenario | Intended result | Investigation lesson |